3RingsCapital/.github/profile/README.md

 # 3Rings Capital GitHub Repository

 Welcome to the 3Rings Capital GitHub organization!
 This repository contains our private projects, tools, and resources.
-We are building the future of finance with AI-driven payable finance solutions that unlock liquidity and optimize cash flow for seamless supply chain financing.
+We are building the future of finance with AI-native financial stakcs for businesses to automate bookkeeping, cashflow, forecasting, and access working capital- everything you need for growth.

 ## Table of Contents
 - [About Us](#about-us)